kcraigo/kcraigo-webdev/content/post/sharepoint/angular/tutorials/coffeemanager/p5-authentication-cont.md

 <app-redirect></app-redirect>
 ```

-Now when the user logins, they will be taken back to the home page, then the window will redirect to the page that triggered the gaurd event.
+Now when the user logins, they will be taken back to the home page, then the window will redirect to the page that triggered the guard event.

 Let's move on!